 The truth is our group does not trust God to lead people, and they are fearful of any change even if its change from the Holy Ghost, and even if it no longer can be explained or is beneficial to the gospel.
 Change is hard, I know, but this is just one of the things that traumatized not only my daughter but judging by the texts that I’ve received, it hurt others as well.

 I’m Glad We’re Being Honest

-Even at 23 years old, this issue of control and being bullied for what she wore was a tough conversation for my baby because it went into the depths of her feelings about her herself, her childhood, and the unsaid message she received that her goal in life was to please other people and worry about what others think.
+Even at 23 years old, this issue of control and being bullied for what she wore was a tough conversation for my baby because it went into the depths of her feelings about herself, her childhood, and the unsaid message she received that her goal in life was to please other people and worry about what others think.

-The church made her feel like what she needed never mattered.
+The church made her feel that what she needed never mattered.
 She got the message that she was not important.
 The church made her fit in without a sense of belonging or having a voice, and that’s never good.